mrog/unifi-hotspot-rickroll/README.md

 A Unifi captive portal with a Rickroll

 ## Overview
+UniFi access points provide great power.
 With great power comes great ~~recreational opportunities~~ responsibility.
-Your Unifi gateway gives you great power.
-If you aren't using the hotspot feature, it's time to use that power ~~for good~~ to ~~prank~~ have fun with your neighbors.
+Don't you want to use that power to ~~flex~~ make the world better?
+Free Wi-Fi makes the world better, right?
+Even if the free Wi-Fi doesn't let people use the Internet, it's still technically free Wi-Fi.
+So, technically, you can make the world better by Rickrolling your neighbors.

 This project is a self-hosted captive portal based on [this awesome project](https://github.com/modem7/docker-rickroll).
 It uses Nginx to host a static website with a fake login screen.
-When the user clicks the button to log in, they get a full screen welcome video.
+When the user clicks the button to log in, they get a special welcome video.

+Why do through the trouble of adding a fake login?
 It's important that the user clicks something on the page before the video plays.
-Without a click, some browsers will make the video play without sound.
+Without a click, many browsers will refuse to play the video with sound.

-Obviously, the portal does not actually authenticate users.
-It's just not that ~~boring~~ sophisticated.
-The portal is just a simple static web page at a path that Unifi expects.
+Obviously, the portal doesn't actually authenticate users.
+It's just not ~~a tool for grown-ups~~ that sophisticated.
+The portal is just a simple static web page with a path that Unifi expects.

 ## Prerequisites
-You need a Unifi gateway.
+You need a Unifi access point.
 But if you didn't have one of those, you probably wouldn't be reading these instructions.

 You need a server on your LAN that:
 - has Docker.